pagkly/Zed/Investopedia3/UPREIT Definition.md

 [Real estate investment trusts](https://www.investopedia.com/terms/r/reit.asp) (REITs) were introduced by Dwight D. Eisenhower as a type of alternative real estate mutual fund.
 REITs are created as a type of real estate portfolio that includes real estate properties and real estate financing capital.
 REITs are an entity that allows investors to make investment contributions for equity units or shares of the business.

 As REITs have evolved in the market, some alternative structures have been developed to provide for different types of investors.
 The UPREIT is one such structure, primarily known for its allowance of property contributions in exchange for share ownership.
-The [DownREIT](https://www.investopedia.com/terms/d/downreit.asp) and some other alternatives have also been created as offshoots.
+The [[DownREIT]](https://www.investopedia.com/terms/d/downreit.asp) and some other alternatives have also been created as offshoots.

 In their formation, REITs can choose to take on any type of business structure.
 Publicly traded REITs will be structured as corporations.
 Private REITs will generally choose to be structured as a trust or association though they may also choose other statuses.
 Like most non-corporations, private entities also have the option to be taxed as a corporation.

 What is primarily important for any REIT is that they meet the requirements of IRC Title 26, Sections 856-859.
 When meeting these requirements, a REIT can pass through all of its income to its shareholders.
 As such, the pass-through income is considered a deduction and the REIT pays very little in taxes.
-The main requirement is that greater than 90% of the business pertains to [real estate assets](https://www.investopedia.com/terms/r/realasset.asp).
+The main requirement is that greater than 90% of the business pertains to [[real estate assets]](https://www.investopedia.com/terms/r/realasset.asp).

 ## Special Considerations